cdeck3r/3DScanner/README.md

 ## Dev System

 We setup a docker image to support the development on a desktop computer.
 It helps us to reproduce script operations on the Raspberry Pi.
 The dev system bases on the Debian Buster distro.
 The motivation is that [Raspberry Pi OS](https://en.wikipedia.org/wiki/Raspberry_Pi_OS) bases on the same one.
-At the current date the version is:
+Currently, the version of the dev system is:

 ```bash
 $ uname -a
 Linux ec72378ae28c 4.19.76-linuxkit #1 SMP Tue May 26 11:42:35 UTC 2020 x86_64 GNU/Linux